mkwhitacre/devcon_2013_higher_order/game_bigdata/README.md

 game_bigdata
 ============

-Data was acquired by the wonderfully helpful [Bryan Baugher](http://github.cerner.com/BB021949) and the raw version of it is [here](http://github.cerner.com/BB021949/game_bigdata).
+Data was acquired by the wonderfully helpful coworker with some handy Ruby scripts.
 Normally this data would be acquired for processing in a more appropriate manner like a live feed or Sqoop but since we don't generally have access to game data he wrote a scraper.